Innovative Global Program

 Specialized Subjects Specialized Subjects

-Mainly from second and third year, students study higher-level Specialized Courses that will serve as reference points for research pursued in their major Advanced Engineering Research Courses.
+Mainly from second and third year, students study higher-level Specialized Subjects that will serve as reference points for research pursued in their major Advanced Engineering Research subjects.

-Each course contains content that builds on and deepens students’ basic knowledge of science and engineering, and strengthens their understanding of specialized fields, and particular research skills.
+Each subjects contains content that builds on and deepens students’ basic knowledge of science and engineering, and strengthens their understanding of specialized fields, and particular research skills.

-Mainly from second and third year, students study higher level Specialized Subjects that will serve as reference points for research pursued under Advanced Engineering Research Subjects, and gain broad knowledge.
+Mainly from second and third year, students study higher-level Specialized Subjects that will serve as reference points for research pursued in their major Advanced Engineering Research subjects.

 • Hydrodynamics